 Whether you or someone you love has been diagnosed with cancer, or have recently lost someone to cancer, there is a place for you at Gilda’s Club.

-Gilda’s Club Metro Detroit offers a range of support groups to meet specific needs of our community.
+Gilda’s Club Metro Detroit offers a range of support groups to meet the needs of our community, offering support to navigate the complexities of the cancer experience.